vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 #### nToken

-Supplying liquidity to a multitude of markets with different maturity dates would be cumbersome for Notional LPs, so instead it makes use of a passive strategy through nTokens.
+Supplying liquidity to a multitude of markets with different maturity dates would be cumbersome for Notional LPs, so instead, it makes use of a passive strategy through nTokens.
 These tokens automate the process of minting fCash and depositing suitable assets into the liquidity pool with different maturities for the liquidity provider.
 By holding nTokens, users can earn returns from providing liquidity to Notional across all active maturities without needing to interact with the individual liquidity pools.

 To mint nTokens, a user deposits cTokens into the nToken account.
 The account then distributes the user's liquidity into the underlying pools for that currency and holds the resultant liquidity tokens, which represent the nToken account's claim on the user's deposit.
 The distribution is based on a set of governance parameters known as "deposit shares," which are percentage figures that determine how much of a user's total liquidity is deposited into each individual market.